codeforkansascity/tagging-tracker-node-backend/README.md

 * Node, MySQL, AWS S3 Bucket(optional -- up to you)

 ## Local Dev
-You can use `npm run server` if you have `nodemon` installed to develop or just `node index.js` You should have it installed as it's part of the dependencies
+Use `npm start` to run the server locally

 ## Installation
 Assuming you have node/npm installed, you should be able to install all the dependencies as they're in `package.json` through `npm install`.
 Then run the backend with `node index.js` or `nodemon server`